Killian Le Roy

-Killian Le Roy (born 31 January 1998) is a French professional footballer who plays as a goalkeeper for Championnat National 3 club Thonon Evian.
+Killian Le Roy (born 31 January 1998) is a French professional footballer who plays as a goalkeeper for Championnat National 1 club Andrézieux.

 Career

 Chambly

 On 7 November 2020, Le Roy made his professional debut for Chambly, coming on as a substitute after the expulsion of Simon Pontdemé in a 2–2 Ligue 2 draw against Troyes.
 His first start came on 13 February 2021, when he played the full ninety minutes of 1–0 loss to Clermont.

 Châteauroux

 On 8 July 2021, Le Roy signed for Championnat National club Châteauroux on a two-year contract.
 On 31 August 2022, his contract with Châteauroux was terminated by mutual consent.